How to use a spreadsheet lookup in transition

 Go to the Builder.

 Create a new conversation.
-Give it a name, a description, and a trigger of your choice.
+Give it a name, a description, select Message as the starting step and pick a trigger of your choice.

 Let’s build the conversation.